amirhwsyn/W-PatternLock/README.md

 ```
 ## Usage

-Use WPatternLock in composeable block
+Use W-PatternLock in composeable block

 ```kotlin
 WPatternLock(